northy/pdf-to-markdown-workflow/README.md

 # PDF To Markdown Workflow

 ## How to use
 * Add the following lines to your source markdown file.
-The workflow will replace these comments with the actual blog post list:
+The workflow will fill the lines between these comments with the actual image links:

 ```md
 <!-- PDF-TO-MARKDOWN:START -->